 The plan to develop a museum at the site has not been without controversy, however.
-A local historian has questioned the interpretive strategy for the museum after it was learned that Henson never actually lived in the log cabin known as the “Riley House” on the site.
+A local historian has after it was learned that Henson never actually lived in the log cabin known as the “Riley House” on the site.
 While Henson did live on the plantation, the cabin was built more than a decade after he left, which was discovered after the property was purchased in 2006.

 Next steps include the demolition of the 1961 Rozier house, a non-historic, vacant home on the property, sometime in early June.
 The Riley House is in the final stages of approval for historic designation with the National Register of Historic Places, according to the news release.